xriss/djon/readme.md

 right direction but none of them remove any of JSONs questionable edges and none of them have a binary string plan.
 They also have a javascript first mindset which is not so good for other languages.
-DJON is a C first library with minimal dependecies that compiles well to wasm, so is as portable as possible without needing specific language rewrites.
+DJON is a C first library with minimal dependencies that compiles well to wasm, so is as portable as possible without needing specific language rewrites.

 If we are going to mess with what JSON is then we should also take the